 Instructions

-- You can boil or grill the corn.
-I boiled mine until the corn turned a bright yellow.
-This took about 2 minutes.
-Let the corn cool enough to handle, then slice off the corn using a sharp knife.
+- Boil 4 ears of corn for about 2 minutes until the corn turns bright yellow.
+Let the corn cool enough to handle, then slice the corn off the core using a sharp knife.

-- This is an optional step: Heat a bit of cooking oil in a frying pan over medium high heat.
+- Heat 1 Tbsp of cooking oil in a frying pan over medium-high heat.
 Add in the corn and lightly pan fry for 2-3 minutes.
-This will remove excess moisture and create a bit of crispiness on some of the corn.
+This removes excess moisture and browns the corn leaving a crispy texture.
+Let it cool in the fridge for 20-30 minutes.

-- Once corn has cooled, add it to a large bowl along with the cherry tomatoes, red onion, and fresh cilantro.
+- Once corn has cooled, add it to a large bowl with 1 pint of quartered grape tomatoes (approx. 2 cups worth), 1 cup diced red onion, and ⅓ cup chopped fresh cilantro.

-- Chill the salad for up to 3 hours or serve immediately.
+- Lastly, add 2 chopped ripe avocados and toss the salad gently, this will keep the avocado from getting mushy.
+Chill the salad for up to 3 hours or serve immediately.
 Gently toss the salad just before serving.